Cars24

 For example, in the event of a car breakdown, a guarantee would entitle you to a replacement vehicle or a full refund for the car.
 If the car is under warranty, a technician will repair or replace the defective part instead of the whole car.
 In the case of automobiles, no one offers a guarantee on their products but a free standard warranty is the norm.

-Types of warranty in a Car
+Types of warranty in new cars

 Manufacturer's Warranty